Senior Lecturer, Department of Tourism Management, Sabaragamuwa University of Sri Lanka

 A nurturing research culture

-AUT offers a nurturing atmosphere to grow as a researcher, says Sarath who plans to return to his role as a lecturer at Sabaragamuwa University of Sri Lanka when he finishes his PhD.
+AUT offers a nurturing atmosphere to grow as a researcher, says Sarath who returned to his role as a lecturer at Sabaragamuwa University of Sri Lanka after he finished his PhD.

 “My supervisors and other staff across AUT have shown me wonderful support.
 I’ve also had many opportunities to network and collaborate with like-minded researchers at AUT.